DylanKane17/DylanKane17/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a diary site for writing sessions!
+- 🔭 I’m currently working on a diary app to document writing sessions!
 - 🌱 As of now, I'm learning Firebase user authentication and database management!

 <h3 align="left">Languages and Tools:</h3>